ntnhut/LeetSolve/462. Minimum Moves to Equal Array Elements II/README.md

 * `1 <= nums.length <= 10^5`.
 * `-10^9 <= nums[i] <= 10^9`.

-### Solution: Median - The math behind the problem
+### Solution 1: Median - The math behind the problem

 You are asked to move all elements of an array to the same value `M`.
 The problem can be reduced to identifying what `M` is.